Chilopsis: Description

+Etymology

+The generic name is derived from the Greek words χεῖλος, (cheilos), meaning "lip," and ὄψις (opsis), meaning "resembling," referring to the flowers.

 Distribution and habitat

 As a phreatophyte, it is well adapted to ephemeral desert washes and sandy streams.
 It can be found through much of the southwestern United States and northern Mexico.
 It is usually found below 5000 ft.

+Ecology

+The species is pollinated primarily by large bees in the family Apidae, such as carpenter bees, bumblebees, Anthophora, and Centris.
+The flowers are popular with hummingbirds as well.

-Cultivation and uses
+Cultivation

 Chilopsis linearis is cultivated for its large, showy flowers, and tolerance of hot, dry climates.
 Although the natural growth is a very irregular shape, it can be readily pruned into a conventional tree shape.
 A number of cultivars have been selected.
 Some, such as 'Rio Salado', have dark purple or magenta flowers.